paboyle/Grid/documentation/manual.rst

 ===============    ==========================================================================================

 For the MPI interfaces the optional `-auto` suffix instructs the `configure` scripts to determine all the necessary compilation and linking flags.
 This is done by extracting the informations from the MPI wrapper specified in the environment variable `MPICXX` (if not specified `configure` will scan though a list of default names).
 The `-auto` suffix is not supported by the Cray environment wrapper scripts.
 Use the standard wrappers ( `CXX=CC` ) set up by Cray `PrgEnv` modules instead.

+.. todo:: CD: Later below, there is an "mpi3".
+Should it be listed and
+          explained here?
+Is there an "mpit"?

 Possible SIMD types